 Gold Coast Waterwatch

-Gold Coast Waterwatch is a community service initiated and supported by the City of Gold Coast (CoGC) that engages with early learning centres, primary schools, high schools, community groups and community events to educate participants on the importance of healthy waterways and catchments.
+Gold Coast Waterwatch engages with early learning centres, primary schools, high schools, community groups and community events to educate participants on the importance of healthy waterways and catchments.
 It is part of Waterwatch Australia, a nation-wide program that was launched over twenty years ago in 1993.
-The program was introduced with the aim of increasing the community's awareness of water quality and catchment health issues for their local and regional waterways through active participation in water quality monitoring.
+Gold Coast Waterwatch was supported by City of Gold Coast from 2009 to 2016 with the aim of increasing the community's awareness of water quality and catchment health issues for their local and regional waterways through active participation in water quality monitoring.
+The program now continues to be offered by Natura Education and is available to schools and community throughout Gold Coast catchment areas.

 Gold Coast Catchment Association